sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Sparkle 2.9 (beta) no longer distributes sparkle-cli as part of the binary distribution.
 Please see [the sparkle-cli documentation](/documentation/sparkle-cli) if you were depending on the tool.

+CocoaPods distribution has been [deprecated](https://blog.cocoapods.org/CocoaPods-Specs-Repo/).
+Visit the [documentation](/documentation) for more information on switching to Swift Package Manager or other distribution methods.

 ## Upgrading to Sparkle 2.8

 Sparkle 2.8 introduces a refreshed UI for the update & release notes window.